AlexVit93/special-projects-wp-theme/README.md

 ---

-# WordPress CMS template for a dental clinic Landing
+# WordPress CMS template for a dental clinic landing

 **Technical Details:**